isabella232/metaljs.com/src/pages/docs/tutorials/todo-app/components.md

 ## {$page.title}

-In the `metal-todo-app` boilerplate, there are already three components defined to help get you started.
+In the `metal-tutorial-todo` boilerplate, there are already three components defined to help get you started.
 Each component is defined as an ES6 class that extends from Metal's `JSXComponent` class.